Shafi'i school

 The other three schools of Sunnī jurisprudence are Ḥanafī, Mālikī and Ḥanbalī.
 Like the other schools of fiqh, Shafii recognize the First Four Caliphs as the Islamic prophet Muhammad's rightful successors and relies on the Qurʾān and the "sound" books of Ḥadīths as primary sources of law.
 The Shafi'i school affirms the authority of both divine law-giving (the Qurʾān and the Sunnah) and human speculation regarding the Law.
 Where passages of Qurʾān and/or the Ḥadīths are ambiguous, the school seeks guidance of Qiyās (analogical reasoning).
 The Ijmā' (consensus of scholars or of the community) was "accepted but not stressed".
 The school rejected the dependence on local traditions as the source of legal precedent and rebuffed the Ahl al-Ra'y (personal opinion) and the Istiḥsān (juristic discretion).

 The Shafii school was widely followed in the Middle East until the rise of the Ottomans and the Safavids.
-Traders and merchants helped to spread Shafii Islam across the Indian Ocean, as far India and the Southeast Asia.
-The Shafii school is now predominantly found in parts of the Hejaz and the Levant, Lower Egypt and Yemen, and among the Kurdish people, in the Caucasus and across the Indian Ocean (Horn of Africa and the Swahili Coast in Africa and coastal South Asia and Southeast Asia).
+Traders and merchants helped to spread Shafii Islam across the Indian Ocean, as far as India and Southeast Asia.
+The Shafii school is now predominantly found in parts of the Hejaz and the Levant, Lower Egypt, Somalia, Yemen, Malaysia, and Indonesia, in the North Caucasus and generally all across the Indian Ocean (Horn of Africa and the Swahili Coast in Africa and coastal South Asia and Southeast Asia).